webdriverio/appium-boilerplate/README.md

 Choose one of the following options:

 1. Clone the git repo — `git clone https://github.com/webdriverio/appium-boilerplate.git`
-1. Then copy the files to your project directory (all files in `/tests` and the `wdio.conf`-files in the `config`-folder)
+1. Then copy the files to your project directory (all files in `/tests` and the `wdio.conf` files in the `config` folder)
-1. Merge project dev dependencies with your projects dev dependencies in your `package.json`
+1. Merge project dev dependencies with your project dev dependencies in your `package.json`
 1. Merge the scripts to your `package.json` scripts
 1. Run the tests, see [Native App Tests](#native-app-tests) or [Automating Chrome of Safari](#automating-chrome-or-safari).